regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 1. Now that I have a `term` argument, naming the returning variable `$term` might get confusing.
 I'll just call it `$return` now so it really stands out as __the__ _returning variable_.
 2.
   Without a `.term` argument, the _returning variable_ should really remain empty.
-  Before going any further we use `with` to make sure `.term` is set and and store its value at the init so we can access it regardless of further context shifting.
+  Before going any further we use `with` to make sure `.term` is set and store its value at the init so we can access it regardless of further context shifting.
   The following lines present a great example of context shifting by the way!
 3. 🎉

 ## Caching!

-Now this is great, but I want a function that lists my page's tags and return a slice of maps each containing some structured data.
+Now this is great, but I want a function that lists my page's tags and returns a slice of maps each containing some structured data.
 Say `.URL` and `.Name`.
-This way if I want to switch from `.RelPermalink` to `.Permalink` in the future, I can do it in my _returning partial_ rather than in every template files where I print those links.
+This way if I want to switch from `.RelPermalink` to `.Permalink` in the future, I can do it in my _returning partial_ rather than in every template file where I print those links.

 It'll give us a great opportunity to call a _returning partial_  from within a _returning partial_ and cache its value.